Akshayp02/Travalo/README.md

 # Travalo
-This is  Travalo Webapp Developed by using Django.
+This Repository Contains The Travalo Webapp Developed by using Django.